isabella232/experience-manager-headless-adaptive-forms.en/help/render-first-headless-adaptive-form.md

 1. Tap Create.
 An Adaptive Form is created.

-### 5. Configure the Adaptive Form to use the JSON Structure {#configure-adaptive-form-to-use-the-JSON-representation}
+### 5. Configure the Adaptive Form to use the JSON structure {#configure-adaptive-form-to-use-the-JSON-representation}

 Open the form created in the previous section for editing.
 When you open the form for editing, it  displays the sidebar to customize the newly created form.
-To configure the Adaptive Form to use the JSON representation:
+To configure the Adaptive Form to use the JSON structure:

 1. Tap the Adaptive Forms Container component and Tap Properties.
 It displays properties explorer in the sidebar.

-1. In the properties explorer, expand the BASIC accordion, and specify path of the JSON representation uploaded in a previous step for the Forms Runtime Document Path option.
+1. In the properties explorer, expand the BASIC accordion, and specify path of the JSON structure uploaded in a previous step for the Forms Runtime Document Path option.
 The container component displays a rendition of the form.

 1. In the properties explorer, expand the SUBMISSION accordion and set a Submit Action for the adaptive form.
 Your form is ready to be used in a react app.